spin-itn/spin-itn.github.io/docs/training/sc2/sc2_overview.md

 - [Felix Bernauer](https://www.geophysik.uni-muenchen.de/Members/fbernauer/publications) (LMU Munich, Germany)
 - [Sabrina Keil](https://www.geophysik.uni-muenchen.de/Members/skeil/?searchterm=sabrina%20keil) (LMU Munich, Germany)
 - [Andreas Brotzer](https://www.geophysik.uni-muenchen.de/Members/brotzer) (LMU Munich, Germany)

+## Practical exercises
+During the short course, we will work on the data that is recorded by the different instruments during practical exercise sessions.
+For this, please bring your laptop, with sufficient free disk space, or an external disk, for storing and processing data.
+Specific information about what to install on your laptop beforehand will follow by email.
+In any case, you will need a Python setup (at least 3.6), e.g. in an anaconda environment.
+{: style="text-align: justify;"}

 ## Schedule